Ouchi-juku Snow Festival

 Ouchi-juku’s rows of thatched-roof houses (which date back to the Edo Period) are transformed into a winter wonderland during Ouchi-juku Snow Festival, which takes place every February.
 Bright white snow falls and slowly builds up, as candles burn bright in snow lanterns, bathing the old post town in warm light.
 Various events are held during the two-day festival, the highlight being the fireworks on the first evening.

-The 2025 festival will be held on Saturday 8th and Sunday 9th February.
+The 2025 festival was held on Saturday 8th and Sunday 9th February.
+The schedule can be found on the Ouchi-juku Tourism Association website in Japanese, or as below in English:

 Venue Details